Aluminium dross recycling: Mechanical extraction vs chemical

-Products that can be made with the residual
+Products made with aluminum dross

 A variety of products can be made from the residual aluminium dross after it is recycled into aluminium oxide.
 See more information on aluminium oxide.
 Aluminium oxide has a variety of industrial uses which includes being used in paint, dye, concrete, explosives, and fertilizer.

-Dross recycling is different
+Difference from dross recycling

 Aluminium dross recycling is a completely different process to strictly aluminium recycling.
-Aluminium recycling is where pure aluminium metal products (previously used in another form) are re-melted into aluminium ingots and then re-used to new aluminium products.
-While aluminium dross recycling is where the dross, a byproduct of the smelting process in the creation of aluminium from bauxite, can be mechanically recycled thus separating the residual aluminium metal from the aluminium oxide.
+Aluminium recycling is where pure aluminium products (previously used in another form) are re-melted into aluminium ingots and then re-used to new aluminium products.
+While aluminium dross recycling is where the dross, a byproduct of the smelting process in the creation of aluminium from bauxite, can be mechanically recycled thus separating the residual aluminium from the aluminium oxide.